noaa-pifsc/PIFSC-Tools-SQLPlus-Query-Metrics-IBBS/README.md

             # execute the preparation script (in this example the remote scenario):
             bash ./PIFSC-Tools-SQLPlus-Query-Metrics-IBBS/deployment_scripts/prepare_docker_project.remote.sh
             ```
+        -   press the "Enter" key to dismiss the bash script message
     -   #### Specify the DB credentials
         -   In the preparation folder update the DB_credentials.sql file to specify the Oracle SQL\*Plus database connection string (e.g. **$base_docker_directory**/sqlplus-query-metrics-ibbs-remote/docker/src/SQL/credentials/DB_credentials.sql for the remote scenario)
         -   The code below is used for the remote scenario: